 Corner radius

-Corner radius defines how rounded the corners of an element are, affecting the overall look and feel of buttons, cards, and other interface components.
+Corner radius controls how rounded the corners of an element are.
+It affects the look and feel of buttons, cards, and other interface components.

 General guidelines